If you’re looking for a low-risk investment opportunity, this list of the best money market accounts is a great starting point.

 The best thing about the Ally Bank Money Market Account is that it doesn’t come with any maintenance fees.
 With an interest rate of 1 percent, it offers slightly less than Sallie Mae’s MMA, but 1 percent is still pretty high in the industry.

 You can withdraw your money from an ATM at any time when you have an Ally Bank MMA, which makes it one of the best money market accounts if you do a lot of traveling.
 However, you can only make other kinds of withdrawals from your Ally account six times per month.

 What really sets Ally apart from the competition is its commitment to transparency.
-When you talk to Ally Bank about opening account, you’ll get a product guide that covers everything you could ever want to know about your MMA.
+When you talk to Ally Bank about opening an account, you’ll get a product guide that covers everything you could ever want to know about your MMA.
 You can also deposit checks online and write checks with your Ally Bank Money Market Account.

 Everbank with TIAA is a great choice for a lot of reasons.
-When you bank with EverBank, you never have to worry about being shorted when it comes to interest rates.
+When you bank with EverBank, you never have to worry about being short when it comes to interest rates.
 This financial institution promises to always keep its interest rates within the top 5 percent of MMA interest rates around the country.